ThePumpKnight/phoenix-tag/README.md

 Skulltag options:
 `Replace Monsters`: with this option enabled, monsters will get randomly replaced by their enhaced Skulltag counterparts.
 For example, it´ll replace some Demons with Blood Demons, some Barons of Hell with Belphegors, and so on and so forth.
 Disable when playing with non-compatible mods.

+`Constant Spawners`: with this option enabled, the supplier spawners on the Invasion maps will spawn items even between waves, like the original Skulltag did.
+Disable when playing with non-compatible mods.

+`Always Hostile`: with this option enabled, monsters on Invasion maps will automatically target you when they spawn, instead of requiring a line of sight contact with the player.
+The original Skulltag behaved this way.
+Disable when playing with non-compatible mods.

 PhoenixTag options:
 `Replace Runes`: with this option enabled, runes will randomly replace pre-placed powerups.
 For example, a backpack may be replaced by a Rage rune.
 Disable when playing with non-compatible mods.